eerrtrr/voice_web/README.md

 # **VOICE INTO THE WEB**

-***Come to see the future of the web, an handfree place where your voice is all you need to realize your dreams...***
+***Come to see the future of the web, a hands-free place where your voice is all you need to realize your dreams...***